guildai/guildai/guild/tests/uat/link-vs-copy-dep.md

 # Link vs Copy Dependencies

 As of 0.7, Guild supports copying resources as well as links.
-For temporary backward compatibility, Guild links by default.
-This default will change in a future version of Guild.
+As of Guild 0.8.2, the default behavior is to copy dependencies.
+Prior to this version, the default behavior is to link.

 Delete runs for these tests.